-Many times, I sit around board tables with non-profit board members and staff as they deliberate about their fundraising woes.
+Many fundraisers are not comfortable with the “Individual Ask”.
+I sit around board tables with nonprofit board members and staff as they deliberate about their fundraising woes.
 Everyone in the room is usually quite happy to explore grant options, toss around event ideas, or share what another group has done successfully.

-However, when the topic focus shifts to “increasing contributions by local individuals” the room fills with uncomfortable silence.
+However, when the topic focus shifts to “increasing contributions by local individuals” or “making an individual ask”, the room fills with uncomfortable silence.
 To be quite honest, most people simply do not feel comfortable asking friends, family, or strangers for money.

 The elephant in the room continues to be the “Individual ASK.”
 Everyone knows it’s important, but no one wants to do it.
 I challenge each of you to share the following quick facts with your organization and begin changing the dialogue.